apostrophe/disableforgottenresources/check-running-resources/README.md

     - is it set up correctly in cf template?
 - remove calls to account name, etc in lambda
 - troubleshoot text messaging (not receiving)
+- remove phone number & email address from template-mvn.yml and out.yml (if tracking)

 # Disable Running Resources